The complete list of daycare options

 What is a co-op daycare?

-Co-op care can take place in a home or other setting, such as in a designated co-op space or rented facility.
+A child care co-op can take place in a home or other setting, such as in a designated co-op space or rented facility.
 In most co-ops, a group of parents split child care duties with each other.
 Parents may “swap” child care duties, rotating who hosts daycare in their home each week, or they may work in shifts, assuming duties on certain days or during specific hours to accommodate each other’s schedules.
 Because co-ops are based on the needs of the parents involved with them, they may offer a more flexible schedule.
 That said, it’s important to make sure that everyone involved in the co-op is on the same page about basic standards of care, hours and the needs of the other families.
 It’s also important to adhere to state regulations, like ratios and safety guidelines.

 Are daycares licensed?